kut666/social-network-analysis-project/README.md

-## Social network analysis project
+<h2 align="center">Social network analysis project

 ### This project is an analysis of my VK social network